rustdesk/doc.rustdesk.com/content/self-host/client-deployment/_index.en.md

 you can deploy via pwershell with winget as well (this installs via microsofts version of apt - part of most recent windows installs)

-from a powershell window or via script (for example via Tactical RMM or GPO)
+from a powershell window or via script (for example via GPO)

 ```
 winget install --id=RustDesk.RustDesk  -e